Program Head of Electrical Engineering; Professor of Electrical Engineering

-Education: MSc, PhD The Ohio State University
+Education: PhD Ohio State University

-Research Areas: unmanned aerial vehicles, surgical robots, mechatronics, control engineering
+Research Areas: Unmanned aerial vehicles, surgical robots, mechatronics, control engineering

 Dr. Anthony Tzes is a graduate of Electrical & Computer Engineering Department (1985) at University of Patras (UPAT), Greece.
 He received his doctorate from the Ohio State University in 1990.
 From 1990 until 1999 he was a tenured associate professor with Polytechnic University, now New York University Tandon School of Engineering.
 He has been a Visiting Professor (2009-2013) at University of Loughborough, UK and a Professor at UPAT since 1999.
 He has been the Chairman of IEEE’s Control Systems Society Greek Chapter, a member of the national (Greek) committee of the European Control Association (EUCA), member of several committees of the International Federation of Automatic Control (IFAC), and the national representative (2006-2009) to EU’s FP7’s thematic area “Regions of Knowledge, Research Potential and Coherent Development of Policies.”
 He has served in various positions (Program Chairman (MIM ’00), Organizing Committee Chairman (ECC ’07), General Chairman (MED2011), Program Chairman (MED2015)), and as IPC-member at several international conferences.